Outdoor Pursuits in Dumfries & Galloway

 Dumfries and Galloway is a wonderful area to visit for those that love the outdoors.
 It has amazing scenery that can be enjoyed by all with access to viewpoints from the car, easy walks suitable for a gentle stroll with pushchair, accessible woodland trails, dramatic cliff top hikes, and mountain and woodland walks.
 There are opportunities for cycling, sailing, golf and a plethora of other activities.
 Here we highlight some of the possibilities, further down the page you can find links to more information.

 Dumfries and Galloway has over 200 miles of stunning coast with much of it enjoyable by foot.
-There are a number of spectacular cliff top walks near Kirkennan; the photo shows one of our favourites - the walk from Balcarry Bay to Rascarell.
+There are a number of spectacular cliff top walks near Kirkennan; the photo shows one of our favourites - the walk from Balcary Bay to Rascarell beach.

 Hiking in the hills